lorenanda/lorenanda.github.io/_posts/2018-08-04-poster-linguistik-meetup-potsdam.md

 ---
 layout: post
+title: A preliminary exploration of the semantics of Romanian psych-verbs
-title: Talking about psych-verbs @ 5th Linguistics Meetup in Potsdam
+description: Poster at the 5th Linguistics Meetup in Potsdam
 gh-repo: lorenanda/psych-verbs
 gh-badge: [star, fork, follow]
-tags: [linguistics, data science, events]
+tags: [linguistics, data science, conferences]
-comments: true
 ---

 Wednesday marked the first day of the last summer month and I celebrated by presenting a poster at the **5th Linguistics Meetup Berlin-Potsdam**, hosted at the Potsdam University.